Jaskaranbir/Agar.io-Clone/README.md

 The first step is Webpack bundling files to `src/main/webapp/dist`, followed by compiling java classes, and finally bundling to `war` file.

+Webpack configs are split into 3 parts:

+* Base config (inherited by below configs)
+* Regular config (for all non-jsp files)
+* JSP config (specifically for jsp files (yeah -.-))

+Webpack builds are built in parallel using `parallel-webpack`, consisting above configs.

 ----------

 ## FAQs